NightLapse-Studios/LazyModules/README.md

 * Investigate the quality of all packaged dependencies
 * BIG: Optimize networking library (buffer packing, single remote)
 * Re-examine the usage of Pumpkin in place of lighter weight frameworks
+* Integrate our replacement for ContextActionSerice and Controllers (requires the default PlayerModule to be overriden)

 # Games built with LazyModules